n3nx/template/CONTRIBUTING.md

    Signed-off-by: John Doe <john.doe@example.com>
    ```

-   We recommend you, to use your real name and email for signing commits.
+   We recommend you use your real name and email for signing commits.
 This helps in showing your contributions to everyone.
 If you set your user.name and user.email git configs, you can sign your commit automatically with git commit -s.

 6. Open a pull request with a name and description of what you did.
 You can read more about working with pull requests on GitHub [here](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork).